 4. You can find relevant opportunities on Handshake under ‘Short Work Experience (in module)’, or you can try and find your own

-A lot of courses have a number of opportunities available for you to apply for on Handshake, in addition to offering you the ability to source your own - you will find these under the ‘Short Work Experience (in module)’ category and your module team will let you know when they are available and you can search through an array of opportunities that have been approved by Sheffield Hallam.
+A lot of courses have a number of opportunities available for you to apply for on Handshake, in addition to offering you the ability to source your own.
+You can search through an array of opportunities that have been approved by Sheffield Hallam on Handshake.
 Opportunities are normally advertised a semester in advance, so be sure to begin looking and applying in plenty of time so you don’t miss out.
-If you have a specific organisation or industry in mind you also have the option to source your own work placement.
-Please note it is important to have the approval of an academic from the short work experience module, this is usually the Module Leader or your Academic Adviser.
+If you have a specific organisation or industry in mind, you also have the option to source your own work experience.
+Please note it is important to have the approval of an academic from the work experience module, this is usually the Module Leader or your module team.
 You can gain help and more information on how to approach providers at Careers Connect or book an appointment with an Employability Adviser.
-You might also find external sources useful in trying to find a short work experience, such as Prospects, PlacementUK and RateMyPlacement but remember to check the timescales align to your availability.
+You might also find external sources useful in trying to find a short work experience, such as Prospects and RateMyPlacement but remember to check the timescales align to your availability.

 5. Some modules have options for doing this internationally

-They might be short experiences, but don’t let that stop you going further if you can.
+They might be short experiences, but don’t let that stop you from going further if you can.
 Why not gain experience abroad and learn how your academic knowledge can be applied in an international setting?
-Gaining international work experience will allow you to stand out as a graduate, highlighting key skills such as independence, cultural awareness, and the willingness to face new challenges.
+Gaining international work experience will allow you to stand out as a graduate, highlighting key skills such as independence, cultural awareness, and the willingness to face new challenges in an unfamiliar setting or environment.
 A significant consideration to note is that by working overseas you will incur more costs than working domestically.
 There are grants and bursaries in place for those eligible, including Go Global.
 You could also fundraise to help with costs which would demonstrate further employability skills.

 If your University timetable allows, there is no reason for your international experience to end before you are ready to come home!
 If you are already abroad, why not explore?
 Most courses will use semester 2 for short work experiences which means you are free to use the summer to continue your experience for work or travel, or you may want to return to undertake a full placement year if this is an option on your course.